Catherina McKiernan

 Catherina McKiernan (born 30 November 1969 in Cornafean, County Cavan) is a former long-distance runner from Ireland, who competed in the marathon, 10,000 metres and cross country running.

 Biography

-McKiernan has held the Women's national record for the Marathon since 1998 when she achieved a time of 2:22.23 in the Amsterdam marathon.
-She has also held the national record for 15km and the half marathon since 1997.
+McKiernan has held the Women's national record for the Marathon since 1998 when she achieved a time of 2:22.23 in the Amsterdam Marathon.
+She has also held the national record for 15 km and the half marathon since 1997.

-As of 2012, McKiernan is a running instructor that offers workshops on the technique of ChiRunning.
+As of 2012, McKiernan was a running instructor who offered workshops on the technique of ChiRunning.

+In August 2023, she was announced as "life coach" of the senior Cavan county football team.